TouchableOpacities/Fridge2Table-BackEnd/README.md

 follow without having to go to the grocery store or knock on a neighbor's door!!

 **Anticipated Stack** <br />
 Recipe API: Recipe Puppy (http://www.recipepuppy.com/about/api/).
-We may decide to include others at some point.
+We may decide to include others at some point. <br />
 Front End: React-Native <br />
 Backend: Django/Python <br />